krushilnaik/Horiseon/README.md

    -  NOTE: Since this is still an assignment to be graded by a human, minification of HTML and CSS will be skipped

--  35% of `./assets/css/styles.css` (renamed to `style.desktop.css`) was found to be redundant so I cut those out, consolidating elements with similar properties where sensible.
+-  35% of `./assets/css/styles.css` (renamed to `.../styles.desktop.css`) was found to be redundant so I cut those out, consolidating elements with similar properties where sensible.

 ---